 White-Collar Crime, Blue-collar Crime, Pink-collar Crime, Corporate Crime, Occupational Crime, Organizational Crime

 Political crime rarely appears in criminology texts.
 Introduction texts and social problems texts make mention of genocide but mostly descriptive or exemplary cases are given.
-Political crime is that use of power to reproduce structures of domination. there are five major structures which inform or fuel most of the political crime in the 21st century; Patriarchy, Racism, National Chauvinism, Class exploitation or alienation, Ageism.
+Political crime is that use of power to reproduce structures of domination.
+There are five major structures which inform or fuel most of the political crime in the 21st century, which are Patriarchy, Racism, National Chauvinism, Alienation, Ageism.

 Personalized Political Crime: Assault, rape, battering,